dermetfan/dermetfan.net/data/pages/about.md

 title = "About";
 ---}

+Service Reliability Engineer at [IOHK](https://iohk.io/en/team/robin-stumm).
+*Views expressed are my own and do not necessarily reflect the view of IOHK.*

-I am studying for my bachelor of computer science (now called “bachelor of informatics”) at [H-BRS].
+On the side I study computer science (now called “informatics”) at [H-BRS].

 Currently I focus on [Zig], [Rust], and the [NixOS] ecosystem.